-I understand that the school must pay for the independent evaluation unless it requests a hearing to prove that its evaluation was appropriate.
+I understand that the school district must pay for the independent evaluation, unless the school requests a due process hearing to prove that its evaluation was appropriate.

 I will send you the results of the independent evaluation.
 I understand the results of that evaluation must be considered in any future decisions about my child's education.